njpatel/APL/doc/schema-entities/entity-names.md

 |`['entity-name']`  |Entity names that include special characters (here: `-`) must be quoted using `['` and `']` or using `["` and `"]`|
 |`["where"]`        |Entity names that are language keywords must be quoted quoted using `['` and `']` or using `["` and `"]`|

-## Naming your entities to avoid collisions with Kusto language keywords
+## Naming your entities to avoid collisions with APL language keywords

-As the Kusto query language includes a number of keywords that have the same naming rules as identifiers, it is possible to have entity names that are actually keywords, but then referring to these names becomes difficult (one must quote them).
+As the APL query language includes a number of keywords that have the same naming rules as identifiers, it is possible to have entity names that are actually keywords, but then referring to these names becomes difficult (one must quote them).

-Alternatively, one might want to choose entity names that are guaranteed to never "collide" with a Kusto keyword.
+Alternatively, one might want to choose entity names that are guaranteed to never "collide" with a APL keyword.
 The following guarantees are made:

-1. The Kusto query language will not define a keyword that starts with a capital letter (`A` to `Z`).
+1. The APL query language will not define a keyword that starts with a capital letter (`A` to `Z`).
-2. The Kusto query language will not define a keyword that starts with a single underscore (`_`).us
+2. The APL query language will not define a keyword that starts with a single underscore (`_`).us
-3. The Kusto query language will not define a keyword that ends with a single underscore (`_`).
+3. The APL query language will not define a keyword that ends with a single underscore (`_`).

-The Kusto query language reserves all identifiers that start or end with a sequence of two underscore characters (`__`); users cannot define such names for their own use.
+The APL query language reserves all identifiers that start or end with a sequence of two underscore characters (`__`); users cannot define such names for their own use.